by Elena Blanco on 1 July 2005 , last updated

 - Can you contribute code to an open source project?

 Quick and easy trial of open source software

 Of course the fun thing about open source software is that once you locate some you can start using it right away.
 And if you like it, you can keep using it.
 There are no strings attached.
 The open source licence under which the software is released (or made public) ensures that this is the case.
 That being so, the real question for question for academic end-users is, “Where do I find open source software?”

 Sometimes you find a set of open source software that you want to take with you and use on any PC anywhere.
 PortableApps.com provides just such a solution.
-It allows you to run certain open source software packages, such as the Mozilla Thunderbird email client, from your USB memory stick.
+It allows you to run certain open source software packages, such as LibreOffice, GIMP and the Mozilla Thunderbird email client, from your USB memory stick.
 This can be a life-saver if you need to travel around the country without a laptop computer accompanying you.

 - PortableApps.com [http://portableapps.com/]

 If you have never used Linux, you may want to explore it and some common open source applications without going to the effort of installing the software.
 Some systems administrators will already be familiar with the concept of a LiveCD.
-These allow you to boot an Intel PC into a Linux environment without the need to install anything whatsoever.
+These allow you to boot a PC into a Linux environment without the need to install anything whatsoever.
 It will not touch the contents of the PC’s hard drive in any way (unless you specifically want it to).
 In fact, the entire operating system runs directly off the CD.
 Well known examples of LiveCDs include Ubuntu and Knoppix.

 - Ubuntu [http://www.ubuntu.com/]